team-s0l1d1ty/Project-S0l1d1ty/README.md

 #### Authentication and Authorisation to Service
 #### Constant Validation of Security Posture

-## Suggestion for Securing User, Device and P2P Communication
+## Suggestion for Securing User Device and P2P Communication
 Over here we will discuss about the security of LightDID and FullDID as well as the security of the communication between Attester, Verifier and Claimer.

 The solution that we are about to discuss is not included in the PoC but it can be built on top of the PoC to provide the security for User, Device and P2P communication